 Patient Counseling Information

-If patients miss a dose of KAPVAY, they should skip the dose and take the next dose as scheduled.
-Do not take more than the prescribed total daily amount of KAPVAY in any 24-hour period.
+If patients miss a dose of KAPVAY, advise them to skip the dose and take the next dose as scheduled and not to take more than the prescribed total daily amount of KAPVAY in any 24-hour period [see DOSAGE AND ADMINISTRATION].

 Clonidine HCl was not carcinogenic when administered in the diet of rats (for up to 132 weeks) or mice (for up to 78 weeks) at doses of up to 1620 (male rats), 2040 (female rats), or 2500 (mice) mcg/kg/day.
 These doses are approximately 20, 25, and 15 times, respectively, the maximum recommended human dose (MRHD) of 0.4 mg/day on a mg/m² basis.